Esri/dynamic-situational-awareness-qt/docs/README.md

 ### Option 1: Full screen (fixed window size)

 In Windows Explorer, double-click `DSA_Vehicle_Qt.exe` to launch the app in full screen.
+This mode does not allow resizing the window.

 ### Option 2: Window mode (resizable, can minimize, can maximize)